-Thomas The Apostle Of Courage
+Thomas the Apostle of Courage

-An article from the Cathedral Times by the Very Reverend Samuel G. Candler, Dean of the Cathedral of St. Philip
+An article from the Cathedral Times by the Very Rev. Sam Candler

-"Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe. -John 20.25
+Unless I see in his hands the print of the nails, and place my finger in the mark of the nails, and place my hand in his side, I will not believe.

+-John 20:25